Messerschmitt KR175: Features

-Being based on the Kabinenroller platform, the KR175 had tandem seating accessed by a hatch that opened upward and to the right.
+The KR175 had an all steel space-frame type tubular construction and unlike the later KR200, the floor was reinforced with tubes and an indented firewall behind which the engine was centrally mounted.
+Tandem seating was accessed by a hatch that opened upward and to the right.
 The standard version of the KR175's hatch had a canopy made from a large Plexiglas dome with a cutout at the front for a small, flat glass windshield and a cutout on either side for the frames for the sliding windows.
 A "sportster" model was available without the dome or the windows, with only the windshield attached.
 On early models, the windshield wiper was manually operated.

 The front fenders did not have wheel cutouts.

 Engine and transmission

 The KR175 ran on a 173 cc Fichtel & Sachs air-cooled single cylinder two-stroke engine centrally positioned in front of the rear wheel, just behind the passenger's seat.
 The engine was started with a pull rope as standard, but there was an option of an electric starter.
 The electric starter became standard in 1954.
 The transmission was a sequential, positive-stop type with four speeds and no synchronization nor reverse gear.